jenkinsci/gitlab-plugin/README.md

 9. Click the 'Test Connection' button; it should succeed

 ## Jenkins Job Configuration

+There are two aspects of your Jenkins job that you may want to modify when using GitLab to trigger jobs.
+The first is the Git configuration, where Jenkins clones your git repo.
+The GitLab Plugin will set some environment variables when GitLab triggers a build, and you can use those to control what code is cloned from Git.
+The second is the configuration for sending the build status back to GitLab, where it will be visible in the commit and/or merge request UI.

 ### Git configuration for Freestyle jobs
 1. In the *Source Code Management* section:
     1. Click *Git*